supposedly/dialect-museum/README.md

    who are in constant contact with one another, but they don't grow wings and cross oceans if people don't physically carry them over.
 3. This stuff arises totally randomly.
-We can never confidently predict what changes a language about to undergo.
+We can never confidently predict what changes a language is about to undergo.
 Also, it's super unlikely for lightning to strike twice and make the exact same changes repeat themselves in different locations.
 If you've got a language with a few groups of speakers that are pretty isolated from one another, that's practically a guarantee that they'll be undergoing different changes from each other.

-Let's think about those groups from #3.
+Let's think more about those groups from #3.
 Suppose they never actually get back in touch with each other.
 What happens to their language if they hold onto it?

 Well, the answer is nothing, kinda.
 They keep speaking it, the same as ever, and it keeps changing and developing, just the same as ever.
-But, and this is also just like something I wish I could remember, the isolation would have to catch up to them eventually.
+But, and this is also just like something I wish I could put a finger on, the isolation would have to catch up to them eventually.
 With all of those divergent changes piling up over time, could things ever get to a point where they couldn't even understand each other anymore?
 How long would that have to take?